pietrostucchi/data_analytics_portfolio/Python/AB Test/README.md

 difference between the mean (conversion rate) of the treatment and that of the control group

 * Calculation of the Average Simulated Test Statistic (permutation process):
-differences between the conversion rate of the sample random groups
+differences between the conversion rate of enough sample random groups

 * Histogram of the distribution of the means obtained with the permutation process